Brewers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Brewers have a record of 3-4.
+- In seven games as the underdog over the last 10 matchups, the Brewers have posted a mark of 4-3.

-- In their last 10 matchups with a total posted by oddsmakers, the Brewers and their opponents are 4-6-0 when it comes to hitting the over.
+- When it comes to the over/under, the Brewers and their foes are 5-5-0 in their previous 10 contests.

-- The Brewers' previous 10 games have not had a runline set by sportsbooks.
+- Oddsmakers have not posted a runline in any of the Brewers' past 10 matchups.

 Brewers Betting Records & Stats

-- The Brewers have won in five of the nine contests they have been named as odds-on underdogs this year.
+- The Brewers have been chosen as underdogs in 10 games this year and have walked away with the win six times (60%) in those games.

-- Milwaukee has played as an underdog of +135 or more twice this season and won both games.
+- Milwaukee has a record of 5-4, a 55.6% win rate, when it's set as an underdog of +105 or more by bookmakers this season.

-- The Brewers have an implied victory probability of 42.6% according to the moneyline set by sportsbooks for this matchup.
+- The Brewers have an implied victory probability of 48.8% according to the moneyline set for this matchup.

-- Milwaukee and its opponents have hit the over in eight of its 17 games with a total this season.
+- Milwaukee's games have gone over the total in nine of its 18 chances.

 - The Brewers have yet play a game with a spread this season.